kpeder/terragrunt-aws-gitlab/README.md

     aws_gitlab_install   Install Terraform, Terragrunt
     aws_gitlab_lint      Run Go linters
     aws_gitlab_plan      Show deployment plan
-    aws_gitlab_test      Run deployment tests
+    aws_gitlab_test      Run deployment tests and clean up (CI loop)
 ```

+Note that configuration targets will be specific to the target; particularly domain names, route53 zones and tags.
+Update these configuration values before deploying to your own environment by editing the aws_gitlab_configure target in the Makefile.

-Note that additional targets can be added in order to configure multiple environments, for example to create development and production environments.
+Additional targets can be added in order to configure multiple environments, for example to create development and production environments.